 Our online Master of Science in Criminal Justice program approaches the study of crime and criminal justice from an interdisciplinary perspective, drawing insights from sociology, criminology, psychology and law.
-As a master’s degree student in Criminal Justice, you will graduate with an understanding of the conceptual and theoretical frameworks that (1) inform the study of crime and criminal justice, (2) assess problems through a rigorous research approach and (3) facilitate improved policy analysis.

 Former students have found our online Master’s in Criminal Justice degree to be useful in obtaining a wide range of employment with the criminal justice system.

 “I was a non-traditional student and I wanted to make a change in life.
 When I decided to go to graduate school, I chose the University of Cincinnati’s Online Masters of Criminal Justice Program for several reasons.
 The first reason was that many of my professors in my undergraduate program obtained their PhD in Criminal Justice from UC and they had glowing reviews of the program.
 The second reason was that I am a native Cincinnatian and the University of Cincinnati’s Criminal Justice program is a program that is internationally known so I wanted to be associated with that program.